janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

 &nbsp;
 ## **frame 'writeInterval' parameter (optional)**
 **writeInterval** parameter is used to specify a case when RealDash is requested to write this frame back to the device on certain interval.
 The value in **writeInterval** is milliseconds.
-For example, to specify that RealDash should write this frame to CAN once a second, use:
+For example, to specify that RealDash should write frame 3200 to CAN once a second, use:

     <frame id="3200" writeInterval="1000">

 &nbsp;
 ## **frame 'size' parameter (optional)**
+Typically CAN frames contain 8 byte payload.
 When connecting directly to a CAN device with supported [CAN Adapters](http://realdash.net/manuals/supported_can_lin_analyzers.php), a CAN frame may contain less than standard 8 bytes.
+Also, when using *RealDash CAN* protocol CAN frame may contain up to 64 bytes of payload data.
+While it is not required to set the **size** parameter when using *RealDash CAN* protocol and frame is larger than 8 bytes, it is a good practise to ensure compatibility with possible CAN FD compatible adapters.

-The **size** parameter can be used to specify a custom number (1-8) of bytes contained by CAN frame:
+The **size** parameter can be used to specify a custom number (1-64) of bytes contained by CAN frame:

     <frame id="3200" size="6">